nikcleju/DSP_Course/Lectures/01_Sampling.md

     - Consequence of using natural numbers to index the samples (x[0], x[1], x[2]...),
     without any physical unit attached

+- For mathematical reasons: we will consider negative frequencies as well (remember SCS)
+    - they mirror the positive frequencies.

 ## Sampling

 - Taking the values from an analog signal at certain discrete moments of time, usually periodic